mcneel/developer.rhino3d.com/_guide_topics/cpp/adding_online_help_to_your_plugin.md

 ---
 title: Adding Online Help to Your Plugin
-description: Discusses how to add online help support to your Rhino plug-in using C/C++.
+description: Discusses how to add online help support to your Rhino plugin using C/C++.
 author: dale@mcneel.com
 apis: ['C/C++']
 languages: ['C/C++']